 Carbon storage and clean air

 Tree planting improves the ability of our forests to sequester carbon, helping to mitigate the impacts of climate change and improve air quality.
 Healthy forests store massive amounts of carbon in ecosystem carbon reservoirs.
-In one year, 100 mature trees can remove 53 tons of carbon dioxide and 430 pounds of pollution from the atmosphere!
+In one year, 100 mature trees can remove 50 Metric tons of carbon dioxide equivalent and 430 pounds of pollution from the atmosphere!

 A place to go on your weekend getaway

-Seven in ten Americans live within a two-hour drive of a National Forest.
+Seven in ten people in the U.S. live within a two-hour drive of a National Forest.
 If you’re a city dweller and think you’re not one of these seven, check your map.
 Almost 60 forests are located near large urban areas that have populations of at least one million people.
 For example, the Angeles National Forest borders Los Angeles and Atlanta is within a two hour drive of three National Forests.